Choosing relevant search results

-- Date: Do you need current information on your topic (within the last 1-5 years)?
+- Date: How current does the information on your topic need to be?
+Does it need to be within the last 1-5 years?

-- Subjects: Do you see your topic or related terms?
+- Subject: Do you see your topic or related terms in the identified subjects?

 The title of the article, book, or book chapter is prominently displayed in the Library Search results list, along with publication date and peer-reviewed status.
 Additional details can be found by clicking on the Available Online or Available at link and viewing the source Details.